The Lovely Eggs: Career

-They spent the rest of 2010 touring and playing festivals.

-On 30 January 2011, they released their single "Don't Look at Me (I Don't Like It)", for which the video featured a guest appearance from "John Shuttleworth" as the man with the sausage roll thumb.
-The single gained plays from Radio 1 and 6 Music.
-The album Cob Dominos from which the single came was released on 14 February 2011.
-The second single "Fuck It" from the album Cob Dominos was released on limited edition 7" vinyl on 30 May, a bank holiday Monday, which true to the band's "fuck it" philosophy meant not only could DJs not play it, but all the shops were shut so no one could buy it.
-However its B-side, "Watermelons", did enjoy radio play from 6 music DJs.
+In January 2011, they released the first single from their new album "Cob Dominos" called "Don't Look at Me (I Don't Like It)", whose video featured a guest appearance from "John Shuttleworth" as the man with the sausage roll thumb which gained wide popularity on Youtube.
+Cob Dominos was released on 14 February 2011 with singles "Fuck It" and "Panic Plants" released thereafter.

 The band toured the UK and Europe after the album's release, including a European tour supporting Art Brut in September 2011.

-The third single from Cob Dominos, "Panic Plants" was released on 7" vinyl 31 October 2011 accompanied by a video by Eilir Pierce.

 On 5 December 2011, they released the first 7" single "Allergies" from their third album Wildlife on the Too Pure Label.
 The single was produced by Gruff Rhys who also appeared in the video (produced by Casey Raymond).
-Allergies won the vote in Steve Lamacq's round table on 6 music and also won Steve Lamacq's rebel playlist with 82% of the public vote.
-The single sold out before release date and received airplay from both 6 Music and Radio 1.

-"Food", the second single from their then forthcoming album Wildlife, was released on 14 May 2012.
-Following its release Cornershop's Tjinder Singh remixed the track for release on his own Ample Play label.

-"Wildlife" was released on 26 November 2012, with their third and final single from the album "I Just Want Someone To Fall In Love With" being released the previous week.
+Their second single "Food" was released on 14 May 2012 and was remixed by Cornershop's Tjinder Singh.
+"Wildlife" was released on 26 November 2012, with alongside their third and final single from the album "I Just Want Someone To Fall In Love With".

 The Lovely Eggs toured to promote Wildlife while Holly was five months pregnant, and the band took a short break before releasing their fourth album This Is Our Nowhere in April 2015.

 On 27 April 2015, "Magic Onion" the first single from This Is Our Nowhere was released on 7" green splatter vinyl on the Cardiff-based label Flower of Phong, run by video director Casey Raymond and was accompanied by an illustrated booklet designed by Casey.
-The single received airplay on 6 Music and Radio 1 and was accompanied by a video also made by Casey Raymond.